santisbon/icloud-flatpak/SELF-HOSTED-REPO.md

 # - Kind: (1) RSA and RSA
 # - Key size: 4096
 # - Expiration: 0 (does not expire) or set your preference
-# - Real name: "iCloud Services Flatpak Repository"
+# - Real name: "Your Name Flatpak Repository"
 # - Email: your-email@example.com
 # - Comment: "Repository signing key"